HanyuGuo/hanyuguo.github.io/about.md

 Hanyu Guo

-I am persuing my Master Degree in Clemson University, South Carolina.
+I am pursuing my Master Degree in Clemson University, South Carolina.
 I am going to graduate on May 2017.

 My research interests involved in artificial intelligence, specifically in deep learning and reinforcement learning.
 My previous works involved in One-shot learning and NLP.